kajuberdut/jerome/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Jerome is a library of string functions written in pure Python -- With parallel implimentations in Nim and JavaScript.
+Jerome is a library of string functions written in pure Python.
+The library's name is taken from St. Jerome of Stridon who is considered the patron saint of archivists.

 * No hard dependencies
 * 100% test coverage